 Glendon: Bobby and I kind of had a special relationship because when I got there I was so naïve to being in New York full time that I really didn’t have a place to stay!
 (Laughs) I was staying at the Marriot by LaGuardia and eventually he kind of helped me find a place up in Connecticut, you know him being from Stamford, and helped me settle in and be comfortable there.
-So he kind of played a little bit of a father figure/mentor to me on top of being my manager so I always had a great relationship with him and we got along really well.
+He kind of played a little bit of a father figure/mentor to me on top of being my manager so I always had a great relationship with him and we got along really well.

 MMO: Do you still keep in touch with any of your teammates from the ’00 season?

-Glendon: I hear from guys occasionally, yeah.
-Occasionally I would see Matt Franco.
-I talk to Todd Pratt once in a while, (and) Vance Wilson I would see.
-Pat Mahomes I still talk to.
 I haven’t heard from Mike (Piazza) in a while, Ventura and Zeile I would see every year, they would play in my golf tournament out in California.
 So yeah, I would say a good amount of guys I still keep in touch with.

 MMO: Looking back at your 12 years in the majors, besides the postseason with the Mets, what moments stand out most for you?

-Glendon: Hitting homers!
-(Laughs) I was lucky enough to hit three homers, those I’ll never forget because that was the most fun I had being in the National League was going up to the plate.
+Glendon: Hitting homers (laughs)!
+I was lucky enough to hit three homers, those I’ll never forget because that was the most fun I had being in the National League was going up to the plate.
 I’ve always loved the National League game, it gives you a true meaning of what it’s all about to be a part of the game in a fit fully, not just being a pitcher.
 Obviously my debut.
 There’s been a lot, pitching in the playoffs with the Mets was amazing and there’s a lot of good things but all of those kind of stick out for me.

 MMO: You played for six different franchises during your career.
 What team(s) would you say you identify most with?